-Listed below are the three primary outcome areas we address through WFDC’s vocational training and apprenticeship program.
+Listed below are the three primary outcome areas we address through WFDC’s vocational training and job placement program.

 - YOUTH DEVELOPMENT – WFDC employees are positive role models for our students, building a sense of accomplishment and self-esteem, and teaching students the skills and personal attributes that will make them assets to future employers.